Gisson/SS1617/example_configs/README.md

-All the tests should be in the following structure:
+All the config files should be in the following structure:

 ```
 [rule name]